 - Describe the process you followed to pick the college you attended.

-- How will you decide whether to accept a job offer should an employer offer you a job that you think is a good match for your skills and preferred workplace?
+- How will you decide whether to accept a job offer should an employer offer you a job that you think is a good match for your skills, salary requirements, and preferred workplace?

 - When you are working with a coworker or reporting staff member, how do you decide upon and communicate the points at which you need feedback and progress reports?

-Use these tips about how to assess your candidate’s answers to interview questions that assess decision-making skill to select the best, most qualified employees for your organization.
-It is how to assess your candidate’s answers to interview questions about decision making.
+Use these tips about how to assess your candidate’s answers to interview questions that assess decision-making skills to select the best, most qualified employees for your organization.
+This is how to assess your candidate’s answers to the interview questions you asked about decision making.

 You want to hire an employee who demonstrates that he or she can logically make decisions.
 During the interview, listen for evidence of a systematic approach to weighing options.
 Look for evidence of effective decision making in the past.
 Ask the candidate how each of his or her decisions described in the answers to the above questions, worked out in the end.

 Ask your candidate also about what he or she would do differently if faced with the above decisions again.
 You are looking for evidence that your candidate is willing to continue to learn and grow.
 Whether you agree with the decision the candidate made is less important than noting the decision-making process followed.
-If the decisions really seem illogical, like unsupported leaps of faith, or to come from out of left field, though, be wary.
+If the decisions really seem illogical, like unsupported leaps of faith, or to come from out of the left-field, though, be wary of the candidate.

-My one caveat with these guidelines is that you want to hire people who are creative, innovative, and willing to step outside of the box.
+One caveat with these guidelines, however, is that you want to hire people who are creative, innovative, and willing to step outside of the box.
+At best, you should want to hire achievers.
+So, take care when you assess a creative, innovative approach to decision making.
+You need to rise above your own assumptions to understand your candidate.

 Assuming the role for which you are hiring an employee involves decision making, listen for past actions that demonstrate that the applicant can make logical, realistic decisions.
 Past successes speak more loudly in the interview setting than the applicant's projections about what he or she "thinks" that he or she would do when making a decision in the future.